How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Introduction

 In addition to this main question, we also explored two further issues.
 Firstly, we examined what the model tells us about lexical processing in general.
 The form and meaning representations and learning mechanisms that we are using in the present study have been found to be useful for predicting behavioural data in previous work \citep[e.g.][]{chuang2020processing, schmitz2021durational, stein2021morpho}, but for an improved understanding of what insights they offer, we compare the measures that we extracted from the DLM with classical psycholinguistic predictors such as orthographic neighbourhood density.
 Thus, we explore whether we still need such classical predictors or whether our model-based ones render them superfluous.

 Secondly, we explore individual differences.
 Previous work has shown that there are considerable individual differences in lexical processing.
 For example, \citet{kuperman2011individual} observed that in highly skilled readers, the frequency of the base word of morphologically complex words predicted longer reading latencies, whereas in low-skilled readers, it predicted shorter ones.
 Orthographic effects also differ across individuals. \citet{milin2017learning} conducted a serial reaction time experiment which they also simulated with NDL.
 They found that readers who speed up more across the experiment are less influenced by how much the target word is predicted by its orthographical cues than other subjects.
 Further studies confirm the influence of individual differences \citep[e.g.][]{fischer2018individual, perfetti2005word}, but note that connecting differences in morphological processing to individual psychological measures is not straightforward \citep{loo2019effects}.
-In the present work we explore individual differences in lexical processing in considerable detail, in the hope of being able to provide an algorithmic characterization of these differences.
+In the present work we explore individual differences in lexical processing in considerable detail by investigating the random effect structure of a linear mixed model, in the hope of being able to provide an algorithmic characterization of these differences.

 The paper is structured as follows: Section~\ref{sec:background} gives an overview over previous computational models of lexical decision, and how the DLM relates to them.
 Section~\ref{sec:ldl} introduces the DLM and Section~\ref{sec:ld} explains how lexical decision is modelled in the framework of the DLM.
 In Section~\ref{sec:training} we give details on data pre-processing and the statistical models we employed to answer our main research questions.
 Section~\ref{sec:results} reports our findings regarding insights into lexical processing and the lexical decision task which we can gain from the DLM, the effect of trial-to-trial learning as well as individual differences.
-Finally, Section~\ref{sec:discussion} discusses the implications of our results.
+Finally, Section~\ref{sec:discussion} discusses the conclusions which can be drawn from our results.